BMI 6330 Biomedical Natural Language Processing

 Course Description:

-This course will examine current natural language processing (NLP) methods and their applications in the biomedical domain.
-It will provide a systematic introduction to basic knowledge and methods used in NLP research and hands-on experience with existing biomedical NLP systems.
+This course focuses on current natural language processing (NLP) methods and their applications in the biomedical domain.
+It is a project-based student-driven course while also providing a systematic introduction to basic NLP concepts and methods, especially with a biomedical focus.
 Students will gain knowledge and skills in various NLP tasks such as named entity recognition, information extraction, and information retrieval.

 Upon successful completion of the course, students will:

-- Design systems and evaluate their performances for specific NLP tasks
+• Design NLP systems and evaluate their performance